-This document describes using the Trace tool in order to debug how a message is processed through the Email Security Appliance (ESA).
+This document describes how to use the Trace tool to debug how a message is processed through the Email Security Appliance (ESA).

-If you have ever wondered how the messages are processed and interpreted trough the ESA, or you are having a specific issue with a message not processing as expected, you can use System Administration > Trace from the GUI, or trace in the CLI, to debug the flow of messages through the system by emulating sending a test message.
-Trace can be a powerful troubleshooting or debugging tool, especially if you have combined many of the advanced features available on the ESA.
+If you have ever wondered how messages are processed and interpreted through the ESA, or if you have a specific issue with a message not being processed as expected, you can use System Administration > Trace from the GUI, or trace in the CLI, to debug the flow of messages through the system by emulating sending a test message.
+Trace can be a powerful tool to help troubleshoot and debug, especially if you have combined many of the advanced features available on the ESA.

 Note: The test message is not actually sent.

-After you have entered the values, click Start Trace.
+After you have entered the values as shown in the video, click Start Trace.

 A summary of all features configured on the system affecting the message is printed.

-You can upload message bodies from your local file system.
+You can upload message bodies from your local file system using the Upload Message Body option.
 (In the CLI, you can test with message bodies you have uploaded to the /configuration directory.)

 Note: The sections of configuration tested by the trace command listed are performed in order.
-This can be extremely helpful in understanding how the configuration of one feature affects another.
+This can be extremely helpful to understand how the configuration of one feature affects another.
 For example, a recipient address transformed by the domain map feature will affect the address as it is evaluated by the recipient access table (RAT).
-A recipient that is affected by the RAT will affect the address as it is evaluated by alias table, and so on.
+A recipient that is affected by the RAT will affect the address as it is evaluated by the alias table, and so on.